 Peruse pet stores, and you'll see lots of trends that reflect the human specialty and natural food trends: We all want good, clean food.
 Just like the shift toward natural foods in human foods, pet owners are embracing fresh, clean ingredients.

 These trends drive success at the small business level, as with startups like Castor & Pollux and The Farmer’s Dog.
 The shift toward a more health-conscious pet owner mentality continues to open up new market opportunities for an aspiring small-business owner.

 Keys to Successful Pet Food Brands

-To start, successful brands are offering organic dog and cat foods with simple recipes and whole food ingredients we might use at home.
-Old-time companies like Bench & Field Pet Foods keep Fido healthy and owners guilt-free with "free-range chicken and natural or organic ingredients.
+To start, profitable brands are offering organic dog and cat foods with simple recipes and whole-food ingredients we might use at home.
+Old-time companies like Bench & Field Pet Foods keep Fido healthy and owners guilt-free with free-range chicken and natural or organic ingredients.
 Grain-free dog foods are a growing trend, too.

 Thus, the first step is to learn about the role of the Food & Drug Administration in controlling pet food quality and safety.
 Then, read your state's regulations for producing dog and cat food on the Association of American Feed Control Officials (AAFCO) website.
-Here you will learn about labeling and the nutritional standard requirements for complete and balanced pet foods.
+Here you will learn about labeling and the standard nutritional requirements for complete and balanced pet foods.

 Next, you'll want to visit the American Pet Products Association to learn more about the industry.
 You can also get tips for starting a pet bakery business if that particular market niche interests you.
 Finally, read about more brands and consider attending the Global Pet Food Expo.
 As with starting any business, you'll want to learn how to differentiate and market your product, run a profitable operation, and hire the right staff to help your company get off the ground.